 2003 – Memorial Sloan Kettering launches one of the country’s first comprehensive programs for cancer survivors across all age groups that includes follow-up care, research, and education, and training.
 Designed to address long-term and late effects of cancer and treatment, our Cancer Survivorship Initiative has since become the largest program of its kind, and the model has been adopted by centers internationally.

 2004 – Memorial Sloan Kettering refurbishes its pediatric space and opens the Claire Tow Pediatric Pavilion — a custom-designed, light-filled, and brightly colored environment that includes an outpatient Pediatric Day Hospital, inpatient units, a classroom, and a recreation center.

 2006 – A new 72,000-square-foot surgical center opens in May.
 Each of the 21 state-of-the-art operating rooms are equipped for both minimally invasive surgery and traditional open surgery, and four of the rooms are specially designed to accommodate orthopedic and neurological procedures.

 2006 – The Mortimer B. Zuckerman Research Center opens in September.
-The 23-story leading-edge research facility is erected on the site of the original Sloan Kettering Institute laboratory built in 1948 and houses many cancer research programs in some 300,000 square feet of laboratory space.
+The 23-story leading-edge research facility is erected on the site of the original Kettering building built in 1964 and houses many cancer research programs in some 300,000 square feet of laboratory space.

 2006 – Memorial Sloan Kettering opens a suburban outpatient center in Basking Ridge, New Jersey, in September.
 The state-of-the-art outpatient facility offers the same outstanding cancer care as Memorial Sloan Kettering’s New York City facilities in a location that is convenient for residents of New Jersey.